Welcome to Hertfordshire Walker

 Problems with downloading

-Someone on our Facebook page reported having problems with their phone not giving them the option to option a downloaded GPX file in the free Komoot.
+Someone on our Facebook page reported having problems with their phone not giving them the option to downloaded a GPX file in the free Komoot.
 If this happens, try this:

-4. On the page that opens look for the word 'Tours' in the middle of the page then click the plus '+' sign to the right of the word 'Tours' (see first image below these instructions.
+4: On the page that opens look for the word 'Tours' in the middle of the page then click the plus '+' sign to the right of the word 'Tours' (see image below).

 Click on the '+' to the right of the word 'Tours'